About Dr. Valerio

 He has received multiple awards in the field of brain tumors including the American Brain Tumor Association Young Investigator Award, the Musella Foundation Award, and the Cleveland Clinic Clinical Research Award.

 Dr. Valerio’s interest to promote education led him to organize multiple scientific teaching programs.
-He is the Director of the Brain Tumor & Minimally Invasive Spine Symposium organized by the FLANC (Federation of Latin American Neurosurgeons) in Florida.
-This event integrates the North American and Latin American Neurosurgical communities.
+He is the Director of the Brain Tumor & Minimally Invasive Spine Symposium organized by the Latin America Valerio Foundation.

 To schedule an appointment with Dr. Valerio, call the office or request a consultation online today.